umn-msi-lmnp/cephtools/doc/vignette_getting_started.md

 - `GROUP_READ`: This policy gives all current users of an MSI group read-only access to all files in bucket.
 This is great for sharing data with coworkers.
 - `GROUP_READ_WRITE`: This policy gives all current users of an MSI group read and write access to all files in bucket.
 This is great for allowing coworkers to write files into your bucket.
 - `OTHERS_READ`: Allows anyone read-only access to the bucket (i.e. world public read-only access).
 This policy will expose all files in the bucket to the entire Internet for viewing or downloading.
 This can be a good option for hosting a public static website (or simple R markdown report, etc.).
+- `LIST_READ`: Allows a specific list of users to have read-only access to the bucket.
+Must be a comma separated x500 list without spaces.
+- `LIST_READ_WRITE`: Allows a specific list of users to have read and write access to the bucket.
+Must be a comma separated x500 list without spaces.

 ## `dd2ceph`: Backup all files in a group's data_delivery folder to ceph (tier2)